AMWA-TV/is-12/APIs/schemas/README.md

-This directory is for JSON Schemas used by the RAML APIs
+This directory is for JSON Schemas